 Along with offering a healthy source of animal proteins, this dog food recipe also includes probiotics and antioxidants for digestion and immunity.
 The inclusion of omega fatty acids helps support healthy skin and a shining coat.

 While this dog food is a high-quality product, it is notably more expensive than other formulas on the market.
 Also, some owners have reported that despite the limited ingredients, their dogs experienced digestive issues.
-However, we still think that this is some of the best dog food for Akitas in 2020.
+However, we still think that this is some of the best dog food for Akitas this year.

 2. Blue Buffalo Large Breed Dog Food – Best Value